 Square for Restaurants, however, is only compatible with iPad and Square Register, not Android devices.

 Features include advanced tipping and service charges, table plans with orders attached, food menus and items with variants, employee management, a kitchen display system and gift cards.
-If the WiFi or network connection goes, you can still accept cash payments and use certain features on iPad.
+If the WiFi or network connection goes, you can still accept cash payments, cards and use certain features on iPad.

-Square offers some add-on plans like Loyalty so you can create a points-based customer loyalty programme.
+Square offers some add-ons like Loyalty that has a points-based customer loyalty programme.
 Other advanced features in almost any area can be added through integrations like MarketMan for food inventory.

 You can connect the cafe till system with Square Online for your very own click-and-collect ordering page, or print QR codes for table-side ordering (all included free).
 The POS system otherwise integrates with Deliverect for food ordering on Just Eat and other platforms (extra cost).